eggaskin/startup260/notes/css.md

 ## Selectors

 *Class* (class="name")
-'.class' denotes elements in a certain class.
+`.class` denotes elements in a certain class.

 *ID* (id="name")
-'#id' denotes elements with a certain id.
+`#id` denotes elements with a certain id.

 To select elements with a specific *attribute*:
-'element[attribute="attr val"]'
+`element[attribute="attr val"]`

-"Pseudo" selector look like 'section:hover' and happen when a specific action happens.
+"Pseudo" selector look like `section:hover` and happen when a specific action happens.

-Style using 'style="attributes:attribute"'.
+Style using `style="attributes:attribute"`.

 ## Declarations
 Change the properties of an element.
 So many.
 Use [this reference](https://learn.cs260.click/page/css/declarations/declarations_md).